How Long Do Sheets Last on Average?

 Extend the Life of Your Sheets with Extra Maintenance and Care

-- Wash Less Frequently: While sheets should be washed regularly for hygiene, washing them every 1 to 2 weeks instead of more often can help them last longer.
+• Wash Less Frequently: While sheets should be washed regularly for hygiene, washing them every 1 to 2 weeks instead of every few days can help them last longer.
+That doesn’t mean that you shouldn’t run them through the wash if they’re soiled.
+Clean them immediately and switch to your other set.

-- Use a Mattress Protector: A mattress protector can minimize wear on fitted sheets by providing a buffer between the mattress and the sheets.
-You can order a Wyoming King mattress protector online today.
+• Use a Mattress Protector: A mattress protector can minimize wear on fitted sheets by providing a buffer between the mattress and the sheets.

 Sheet Lifespans Can Vary but It's Mostly About How You Treat It